ccmdesign/gender-stem/src/es/chapters/report/appendix.md

 ### Supporting indigenous women in science, technology, engineering and mathematics careers in Mexico and Central America

 #### Background
 - The Programa de Apoyo a Mujeres Indígenas en Ciencia, Tecnología, Ingeniería y Matemáticas (PEPMI) was launched in 2018 by the Centro de Investigaciones y Estudios Superiores en Antropología Social (CIESAS) with funding from the International Development Research Center (IDRC) and the Mexican National Council for Science and Technology (CONACYT).
 The program aimed to support indigenous women in the early stages of their scientific careers by providing three-year postdoctoral fellowships.
 This initiative was the first of its kind in Mexico and Latin America, targeting indigenous women with PhDs in STEM fields.
-The program sought to strengthen their knowledge and skills, linking them to the country's research sector and combating negative stereotypes about indigenous women.
+The program sought to strengthen their knowledge and skills, linking them to the country’s research sector and combating negative stereotypes about indigenous women.

 #### Objectives
 - Support Indigenous Women in STEM: Provide postdoctoral fellowships to indigenous women scientists to enhance their knowledge and skills in their areas of specialization.
 - Promote Inclusion and Diversity: Increase the visibility and representation of indigenous women in STEM fields, challenging negative stereotypes and promoting broader social and gender equity goals.
 - Document Educational Trajectories: Study and document the personal profiles, educational trajectories, and academic experiences of the grantees to understand the factors that facilitate or obstruct their progression in STEM careers.

-*Implementation*
+#### Implementation
 - The program awarded scholarships to twelve young indigenous women scientists from various states and ethnic groups in Mexico.
-The selection process involved leveraging CIESAS's extensive network of contacts and CONACYT's database of scholarship recipients.
+The selection process involved leveraging CIESAS’s extensive network of contacts and CONACYT’s database of scholarship recipients.
 The program faced initial challenges due to the lack of background, norms, and practices for including indigenous women in research centers.
 Despite these challenges, the program garnered strong support from certain sectors of the research institutes.
 The grantees conducted their postdoctoral research at public research centers, where they received mentorship and support from academic staff.

 #### Impact
 - Increased Visibility of Indigenous Women in STEM: The program significantly increased the visibility of indigenous women scientists in Mexico, highlighting their contributions and establishing a positive association between indigenous women and science.
 This was achieved through the dissemination of their research and success stories, which served as role models for younger generations.
 - Enhanced Professional Development: The postdoctoral fellowships provided the grantees with valuable opportunities to advance their scientific careers.
 They were able to strengthen their knowledge and skills, conduct cutting-edge research, and gain recognition in their respective fields.
 This professional development was crucial for their career progression and for breaking into leadership roles in STEM.
 - Combating Negative Stereotypes: By showcasing the achievements of indigenous women scientists, the program effectively challenged and combated negative stereotypes about indigenous women.
 This helped to change societal perceptions and promote a more inclusive and equitable environment in STEM fields.
 - Policy Influence and Recommendations: The findings from the program informed national and institutional policies aimed at promoting gender and social equity in STEM.
-The program's success demonstrated the importance of targeted support for underrepresented groups and provided a model for similar initiatives in other contexts.
+The program’s success demonstrated the importance of targeted support for underrepresented groups and provided a model for similar initiatives in other contexts.

 ### Constructing public policy for effective participation of women in science, technology, engineering and mathematics in Bolivia